tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 ## Open the Endpoint Manager admin center

 1. Open a chromium web browser, such as Microsoft Edge version 77 and later.
 2. Go to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) (https://devicemanagement.microsoft.com).
-Sign in with the following credentials:
+Sign in with the following account:

     **User**: Enter the administrator account of your Microsoft 365 tenant subscription.
     **Password**: Enter its password.